dtcooper/crazyarms/README.md

 ./compose.sh up
 ```

-Then your browser go to http://localhost/
+Then in your browser go to http://localhost/

 To stop, press `CTRL+C`

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file
+for details.